gene-kira/ASI/README.md

 this one is really cool # 🔮 Mythic ASI HUD - MagicBox learning-11-5gig-drop-box-cool  it  will run on anything it have a 5 gig drop to feed it :] 8-10-2025 3:15.pm

 on this pulsenode 5 will not run in startup but will run on the desktop gaming is increased  i think they do not like me :]  8-29-2025   10:16am

+synthic  is a high level data transfer program   8-30-2025    2pm